Renaldo Antonio Stennett Porte

 Stennett played for the division-winning Pittsburgh Pirates in 1972, 1974, and 1975, and also the World Series-winning Pirates in 1979.
 In the 1979 Series, he got a pinch-hit single in his only appearance.
 He lost his starting job at second base during the 1979 season, when the Pirates acquired third baseman Bill Madlock from the San Francisco Giants in mid-season; 3B Phil Garner moved to 2B, and Stennett was confined to the bench.
 After the World Series, he signed as a free agent with the Giants, but was a major disappointment he hit only .244 with no walks and no power in 120 games in 1980, then played only 38 games, hitting .230, while backing up Joe Morgan in 1981.
 He was released at the end of spring training in 1982, ending his career.

 On September 1, 1971, the Pirates fielded the first all-black lineup in major league history, including Stennett at second base.
 On September 16, 1975, Stennett tied a major league record by getting 7 hits in a 9-inning game.
 The Pirates beat the Cubs 22-0, itself a record for the most runs in a shutout in the 20th century.
+The next player to collect 7 hits in a game was Brandon Crawford of the 2016 San Francisco Giants, but he would need 14 innings to match Rennie's feat.

 - Hits, nine inning game, 7, 9/16/75 (tied)